What is the main source of law authorising this entity form?

 In general, the majority and quorum requirements may be freely established in the bylaws.

 Typically, the bylaws follow the rule that shareholders meetings can be held on first call with the absolute majority of the voting shares and, on second call, with the shares present in the meeting, and that decisions are taken with an absolute majority of the shares present.
-More material matters, as those described in the previous answer, typically require higher majorities (e.g. an absolute majority of the issued shares with voting rights, or an affirmative vote of 2/3 of the issued shares with voting rights).
+More material matters, such as those described in the preceding comment, typically require higher majorities (e.g. an absolute majority of the issued shares with voting rights, or an affirmative vote of two-thirds of the issued shares with voting rights).
 A resolution to amend the bylaws, in lieu of a shareholders meeting, requires the consent of all shareholders.
 Also, if the bylaws are silent with respect to the majority required for a capital reduction, the consent of all shareholders is required.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?